joshurtree/STT-Datasheet-Updater/README.md

 IF YOU TRUST THE CODE click on Advanced and then "Goto {{PROJECTNAME}} (unsafe)" to get to the permissions page.
 It will list all the permissions you will be allowing the code to use.
 If you happy that it won't destroy all your files then authorise them.

+## Known issues
+The code is currently unable to import frozen crew based on the data provided by Disruptor Beam.
+Any crew that are imported to the sheet while they are active and then subsequently frozen should be kept but there is no information on any crew already frozen when first importing to the sheet.